LittleDarkBug/LittleDarkBug/README.md

 **KillingMaster/KillingMaster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-This account is now obsolete due to 2FA lockout, please check my new profile named @LittleDarkBug
+New account of @KillingMaster  due to 2FA lockout

 - I'm a Full Stack Developer | Freelancer
 - My name is : SOSSOU DIDI ORLOG